miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Stopped Empire hotel TV from being turned off because of lighting.
 Added floor number to suite names in computer and numbers to floors.
 Improved Empire Hotel mafia TV room sound switch and music radius.
-Gave Jezebel a Glock to hurt you on bed and stopped vanishing Dima.
 Corrected Boris dialogue problem after he survived fighting Dema.

 Malkavian Mansion: